iceflow19/jazzy/README.md

 # jazzy
-A Rebol3 interpreter for the Jaz language
+An interpreter for the Jaz language written in Rebol 3